-Onion Bhaji (also known as Onion Pakora or Kanda Bhaji) is a delicious Indian snack made by deep-frying finely sliced onions dipped in lightly spiced gram flour batter.
-They are extremely addictive, vegan, gluten-free, and ready in 30 minutes!
+Crispy Onion Bhaji (also known as Onion Pakora or Kanda Bhaji) is a delicious Indian snack made by deep-frying finely sliced onions dipped in lightly spiced gram flour batter.

-These crispy and spicy onion fritters are perfect to serve with Indian meals such as Hyderabadi Mutton Biryani, Butternut Squash and Chickpea Curry, Tandoori Chicken, or Dal Palak (Spinach Dal) as a side dish.
-Alternatively, you can have them as a snack dipped in cooling Onion Raita or spicy ketchup.
+These crispy and spicy onion fritters are perfect to serve with your favorite Indian curries such as Hyderabadi Mutton Biryani, Butternut Squash, and Chickpea Curry, Tandoori Chicken, Creamy Chicken Korma, or Dal Palak (Spinach Dal) as a side dish.

 Jump to:

-Onion Bhaji (a.k.a Onion Pakora) comes together with a handful of pantry ingredients and tastes way better than the shop-bought ones.
-These ridiculously good Homemade Indian snacks are crispy, filled with spices, and so easy to make.
+This delicious Onion Bhaji (a.k.a Onion Pakora) recipe comes together with a handful of pantry ingredients and tastes way better than the shop-bought ones.

-What is Onion Bhajis?
+What are Onion Bhajis?

 Onion Bhajis are Indian-style crispy fritters made with thinly sliced onions tossed in a besan flour batter made with fragrant spices, chili, and cilantro, then deep-fried until golden brown and crispy.

 Also known as Onion Pakora/ Pakoda or Kanda Bhaji, these vegan Indian fried onions are traditionally served as an appetizer or snack.
-The most popular accompaniments are chutneys, Indian tea, or some cooling raita.

 Why This Recipe Works?